wagov/wasocshared/docs/advisories/20240226001-Multiple-Microsoft-Edge-Vulnerabilities.md

 ## Overview

 Microsoft has released security advisories relating to multiple vulnerabilities present in select Microsoft Edge versions.
-An attacker who successfully exploited these vulnerabilities could:

-- Cover and spoof elements of the UI.
+An attacker who has successfully exploited these vulnerabilities could obfuscate and spoof of elements in the UI and lead to escape of the browser sandbox environment.
-- Lead to a browser sandbox escape.

 ## What is vulnerable?